EcstaticCrusade/production-docs/producer/sunday-service-flow-lees-summit-streaming.md

 # Sunday Morning Flow - LS Campus Streaming

-In all stages, follow along in Planning Center by using the PCO Next snd PCO Prev macros
+In all stages, follow along in Planning Center by using the PCO Next and PCO Prev macros

 ## Pre-Service